mbabynames search ✿

-Lorcan is a two-syllable name of English origin, meaning "noble and strong".
+from the Irish, meaning "little fierce one".
+Lorcan is a two-syllable name of Irish origin, meaning "little fierce one".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2